 Our Toledo program

-The development strategy for Toledo is to advance multiple Toledo candidates across different selectivity profiles, and to test these in a broad panel of in vivo disease models targeting a number of indications.
+The discovery strategy for the Toledo program is to continue to advance multiple candidates across different selectivity profiles.
+The broad panel of in vivo disease models guides clinical development.

 GLPG3970: strong in vivo activity

 The activity of GLPG3970 has been observed in vivo across different IBD models, as shown below.

 As shown below, the analysis of diseased IBD colon tissue brings out the dual mode of action of GLPG3970, reducing the pro-inflammatory cytokines (such as a decrease in TNFα levels), and inducing the anti-inflammatory cytokines (such as an increase in IL-10 levels).

 We also observed strong activity of GLPG3970 in RA and psoriasis models:

 GLPG3970: encourgaging data from a healthy volunteer study

 Following these successful encouraging results across a range of preclinical models, we evaluated GLPG3970 in a healthy volunteer study.
 The results from this Phase 1 single and multiple ascending dose study demonstrated that GLPG3970 was well tolerated, with an encouraging pharmacokinetics (PK) profile.
 For pharmacodynamics (PD) analysis, blood was drawn from the healthy volunteers on Day 1 and on Day 14 after administration of different doses of GLPG3970 or placebo, after which the blood was stimulated ex vivo to measure effects on cytokine release.
 The figure below shows a dose-dependent effect between GLPG3970 and two cytokines.
 The pro-inflammatory cytokine, TNFα, decreased with increased compound dosing (left).
 The anti-inflammatory cytokine, IL-10, increased (right) with increasing compound dosing, confirming the dual activity of GLPG3970.